 Send a confirmation email immediately after a guest has made their booking.

 Express gratitude to customers for choosing your hotel.
-Provide booking confirmation and notify about possibility to modify the booking details.
+Provide booking confirmation and notifying them about the possibility to modify the booking details.
 Include check-in and check-out date and time.
 Introduce additional services available at your hotel.

 2. “Your Upcoming Stay”